HewlettPackard/c-spiffe/CONTRIBUTING.md

 4. Push to your fork
 5. Create a pull request

-Pull request are going to be reviewed by mainteners, some change can be requested before the Pull Request is accepted.
+Pull requests are going to be reviewed by maintainers, some change may be required before the Pull Request is accepted.

 ## Development setup